Lneko3176/CCMACLRL_EXERCISES/Assignment1.md

 **Note:** Please show all solutions

-For each student, compute the **Euclidean distance** from all data points:
+For the new student, compute the **Euclidean distance** from all data points:

 $$
 d = \sqrt{(X_1 - 4)^2 + (X_2 - 6)^2}